manavsehgal/rapid-app-workflow/webpack_packaging.md

 # Webpack Packaging

-Webpack is fast becoming the preferred build and packaging workflow tool for web apps.
-It is replacing or complementing popular build tools like Gulp and Grunt and JS module bundling tools like browserify.
+[Webpack](http://webpack.github.io/docs/) is fast becoming the preferred build and packaging workflow tool for web apps.
+It is replacing popular build automation tools like [Gulp](http://gulpjs.com/).
+It competes with JS module bundling tools like [Browserify](http://browserify.org/).

 ## Get started with webpack